leeds-beckett-digital-learning/lbu-lti-tools/docs/security.md

 - User requests LTI resource launch by selecting link in browser to URL on PS.
   - PS generates URL to AS containing information about the launch 'login'.
-    This information contains absolutely NO information about the user or user account.
-It references only information about the three servers involved in the the launch - PS, AS and AuthS.
+    Information about the requested resource and the application that provides it are encoded in a query string.
+This query string contains absolutely NO information about the user,
+    or user account.
 - User's browser automatically requests login page on AS.
   - AS generates a 'cookie check' page for the user.
-URL contains same data as incoming URL.
-This page contains Javascript that checks that the user's browser support session only cookies.
+This page contains
+    Javascript that checks that the user's browser support session only cookies.
     If the test fails an error message is displayed.
-Otherwise the browser is automatically instructed to load the same URL again but with a flag indicating that the cookie check passed.
+Otherwise the browser is automatically instructed to load the same URL again but with an additional field in the query string indicating that
+    the cookie check passed. **Note** The application currently doesn't use cookies at all but other applications typically do and this one might in the future.
 - User's browser automatically requests the AS login page again.
-  - AS creates a launch session locally and assigns it a unique ID (a random UUID).
+  - AS creates a launch session data structure locally and assigns it a unique ID (a random UUID many bits long).
-    It then generates a URL pointing at the AuthS with the same information provided by the PS with the addition of the AS's unique session ID.
+    It then generates a URL pointing at the AuthS with the same information provided by the PS with the addition of the AS's unique session ID and other fields that are needed to improve security.
+(For example a random nonce many bits long that is used to prevent replay attacks.)
 - User's browser auto-forwards to the AuthS URL.
   - AuthS validates the information provided to establish that the PS is entitled to launch a resource on the AS and that both those other servers are genuine.
     Then it constructs a URL that will forward the user's browser back to the PS.
+    This includes a query string that will help the PS associate this message with the correct user resource launch request.
 - User's browser auto-forwards to PS URL
-  - PS verifies that the AuthS go ahead is verifiable and constructs a web page for the user.
+  - PS verifies the AuthS 'go ahead' message and if successful constructs a web page for the user.
 This page contains Javascript that constructs a URL to the AS's launch functionality and then auto-requests that URL.
 The request method is POST and data is sent in the body of the request concerning the resource that is requested, the user who needs access to the resource and how to open LTI backchannels to the PS (if any have been enabled by PS sysadmin.)
-Putting this data in the body of a POST request means that data will not appear in web logs and will not be visible to web proxies.
+Putting this data in the body of a POST request means that data will not appear in web logs and should not be visible to web proxies.
 - User's browser auto-requests launch URL on AS
   - AS receives request and identifies the login session from the session ID provided.
 It also examines the data in the body of the request.
 This data